Hi. My name is Kisumu, and I am a sandal-holic.

 I don’t know what you all call this style (thong sandals?
 Does anyone still use that term??) but to me they will always be flip-flops.
 I know that was based on the sound that the shoes make when you walk in them.
 I love this style.
 You can slip them easily on and off.
 They’re perfect for warm weather, and truly a summer icon as far as I’m concerned.

 I will say, there are cheap plastic two dollar flip flops available from popular clothing retailers, and these CAN work just fine.
 But this is kind of a scenario where you get what you pay for.
 I have $20 flip flops, and while that might seem like a lot to spend on something this basic, they’re honestly worth it.
-Full disclosure, I make pretty decent money these days working for an air duct cleaning company.
+Full disclosure, I make pretty decent money these days working for a tree service and landscaping company.
 However, if you make a livable wage in whatever you do, some good “flops” are totally worth investing in.
 I’ll tell you why.
 First of all, the cheapo ones always give me blisters.
 Second, the $2 versions constantly break.
 Third, they tend to be super flat.
 Which can be OK for some people, but the older I get the more I need a bit of padding under my feet.
 I recommend Reef for really comfy flip flops.
 They have some excellent options.

 I’m going to be real honest with you here.
 This is still a wish list item for me.
 I really love some of the new styles they’re coming out with lately.
 They’re pretty pricey, but from everything I’ve heard, they are worth it.
 One friend even told me that her Birks were the only thing that helped with her foot pain!
 (Including medical intervention!)
 I kind of like the Siena style right now.
 Although I noticed that Birkenstocks even makes boots and all kinds of different styles of shoes these days!
 I have a really hard time making up my mind, so that makes it difficult.
 Plus it’s not like I can just pick up every style they have – Birkenstocks are soooo expensive!
 I really like them though, and I want this to be my next sandal purchase for sure.
 From everything I have heard, it’s an investment worth making.